raphiz/seriesbutler/README.md

 ## Usage
-Why should you use seriesbutler?
-There are two major reasons: You want your homeserver to grab the series for you - so that they are ready for you to watch when you want to or you just want to use the command line - instead of clicking all the ads away.
+Why should you use Seriesbutler?
+There are two major reasons: You want your home server to grab the series for you - so that they are ready for you to watch when you want to or you just want to use the command line - instead of clicking all the ads away.

-Before using Seriesbutler you should create a new directory in which the series are managed.
+Before using Seriesbutler, you should create a new directory in which the series are managed.

 ```bash
 mkdir series/